kazurayam/VisualTestingInKatalonStudio/README.md

 This project demonstrates how to take multiple sets of web page screen shots and store them into a well-structured file system tree.
 This demo project uses another GitHub repository:
 - [`Materials`](https://github.com/kazurayam/Materials)

-This implements the file tree and provides access methods.
+This project provides a jar file which implements `MaterialRepository` = well-defined file tree and provides access methods.

 As for the full-page screenshot problem, I found that the library [`aShot`](https://github.com/yandex-qatools/ashot) solves like a charm.
 I wrote a report how I utilized aShot in Katalon Studio:
 - [Entire page screenshot by aShot in Katalon Studio](https://github.com/kazurayam/EntirePageScreenshotByAShotInKatalonStudio)